spred: Solving $L_1$ Penalty with SGD: Experiments

-While a general nonlinear model can capture unexpected nonlinear effects, linear models have been found to work reasonably well for these tasks.
-Thus, one would like to make feature selections based on linear \textit{and} nonlinear models.
-Our method allows one to achieve this goal easily: we demonstrate how to perform feature selection with an ensemble of models using \textit{spred}.
+At the same time, linear models have been found to work reasonably well for these tasks.
+Thus, one would like to make feature selections based on both linear and nonlinear models.
+The proposed method allows one to achieve this goal easily: we demonstrate how to perform feature selection with an ensemble of models using \textit{spred}.
 Let $f_l(W^lx)$ and $f_n(W^nx)$ denote the two different models to be trained on loss function $L(f_l, f_n)$.
-Here, we have explicitly written weight matrices $W^l$ and $W^n$ to emphasize that these two models start with a learnable linear layer.
+We have explicitly written weight matrices $W^l$ and $W^n$ to emphasize that these two models start with a learnable linear layer.
 The following parametrization allows one to perform $L_1$ feature selection with both models:

-where $dim(U) = dim(x)$, and $\E_x$ denotes averaging over the training set.
+where ${\rm dim}(U) = {\rm dim}(x)$, and $\E_x$ denotes averaging over the training set.
 Note that the input to the two models is masked by the same vector $U$: this is crucial; without $U$, we are just training an ensemble of independent models, whereas $U$ makes them coupled.
 Each $U_i$ is a redundant parameter, and this is equivalent to performing $L_1$ penalty on $W^l_{:i}$ and $W^n_{:i}$ together by Theorem~\ref{theo: main 2}.
 In the experiment, we let $f_l$ be a simple linear regressor without bias and $f_n$ be a three-layer feedforward network with the ReLU activation.
-For simplicity, we set the objective function $L(f_l, f_n) = CE(f_l(W_l(U\otimes x), y) + CE(f_n(W_l(U\otimes x), y))$ to be the summation of two Cross Entropy (CE) losses.
+For simplicity, we set the objective function $L(f_l, f_n) = CE(f_l(W^l(U\odot x), y) + CE(f_n(W^l(U\odot x), y))$ to be the summation of two Cross Entropy (CE) losses.